strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 2. Update the `metadata.version` using the `kafka-reafutres.sh` command line tool (or using the Kafka Admin API).
    Unlike updating the `inter.broker.protocol.version`, updating the `metadata.version` does not require a rolling update of all Kafka nodes.

-Downgrade is possibly as well, by:
+Downgrade is possible as well:
 1. Downgrading the `metadata.version`
 2. Rolling out the older Kafka version